antonkw/minimal-mistakes/_posts/2021-06-30-explore-herding-cats-eq-and-order.md

 In that post we will check out the beginning of "herding cats" series by eed3si9n.

 ### Eq
 [eed3si9n.com/herding-cats/Eq](https://eed3si9n.com/herding-cats/Eq.html)

-Nothing special here, just noticed that anonymous `given` works well.
+Nothing special here, just can notice that anonymous `given` works well.
 With Scala 3 we can finally omit names like:
 ```scala
 given Eq[IdCard] with {
   def eqv(a: IdCard, b: IdCard): Boolean = ???